Find a local pick your own farm here!

 • Murphy's Blueberry Farm - blueberries,

 383 Mulberry Hill Road, Mansfield, PA 16933.
 Phone: 570-662-8055.
 Alternate Phone: 570-404-0020.
 Email: cdmurphy383@hotmail.com.
 Open: from July 5 throughout August on Monday to Friday from 8 am to 8 pm; Saturday from 8 am to 5 pm and on Sunday we are closed.
 Directions: follow signs from Route 6 West.
 Click here for a map and directions.
 U - Pick Blueberries Fresh Picked Blueberries Frozen Blueberries many varieties of Blueberry Bushes for sale The view is "Priceless."
-Payment: Cash, Check.
+Payment: Cash, Check. [ Click here to update the listing ] (UPDATED: May 21, 2025, JBS)

-• Wolf Ridge Blueberry Farm - Blueberries,
+• Wolf Ridge Blueberry Farm - 2025 assumed permanently closed, Blueberries,

 Other Local Farm Products (Honey, Horses, Milk, Meat, Eggs, Etc.)